xlnt-glitch/xlnt-glitch/README.md

 I'm a developer and an Engineer working on some amazing Python projects.
 I love to share my knowledge, and want to start sharing on my Twitter page.
 Currently my Twitter is a showcase of some of my NFT's that I have created but as I do more bootcamps, and the updated #100daysofCode challenges I will be moving more towards that.

-- 👋 I’m Eric, or @xlnt-glitch!
-Let me tell you a little about me!
-- 📍 I'm from Cleveland, Ohio.
-- 💻 I work in Network Engineering/Security Engineering and DevOPS, typical IT work.
 - 🎸 In my free time I play the Guitar.
 - ☕️ I add a splash of milk to my hot tea for flavor.
 - 👀 I am working on an app to assit people in need.
-- 🌱 I’m currently learning Python AI and Machine Learning.
-- 💞️ My go to programming languages are Python, PowerShell, and C#.
-I also work with Node.JS.
 - 🔐 I invest in crypto, stocks, and create NFT's.
 - 📚 I love to read all sorts of books.
 - ❓ I am indecisive if I am going to use dark mode or not, I only use it about 50% of the time. (example - VS Code is dark mode, but VS2019 is not..)